 If you are looking for other options besides these activities, check out even more amazing things to do at Grand Teton National Park.

 Grand Teton to Yellowstone: Drive

-On our trip to Yellowstone and Grand Tetons, we chose to stay 2 days at each place.
+On our trip from Grand Teton to Yellowstone, we chose to stay 2 days at each place.
 Looking back, I would recommend 2 days at each park at the very minimum (more if you can at Yellowstone).
 I wish we could have stayed longer at both national parks and enjoyed the surrounding areas a bit more, but on a pre-scheduled road trip, that’s not possible.

 Technically, Yellowstone and Grand Teton National Parks are neighbors.
 Grand Teton is the smaller of the two, while Yellowstone is quite large.
 There is no real middle location to visit both parks.
 If you are going to travel from Yellowstone to Grand Teton, it is best to plan a few days in each so that you are driving less and enjoying the outdoors more.
 Here are some tour options if you do want to combine both Grand Teton and Yellowstone.